Photo credit: Erin Brown, M.A. Studio 20, reporting from Kiev, Ukraine. June 2014

 If I am not offered the Fellowship, are other NYU scholarships available?

-Beyond the Fellowships, the Journalism Institute has additional aid that it can offer to applicants who are offered admission.
+Beyond the Fellowship, the Journalism Institute has additional aid that it can offer to applicants who are offered admission.
 Although we cannot promise aid, Fellowship applicants will be considered for scholarships along with all other admitted applicants.
 Although these scholarships are not as generous as the World Journalism Fellowship, many students find that it enables them to study at NYU.

 I’m worried I’m overqualified.
 Should I still apply?

 Our curriculum is designed to help experienced journalists broaden their skills.
 In addition, some of our concentrations are defined by subject matter and enable students to deepen their expertise in the subject they are covering as journalists.
-Interacting with the other students from around the world, and studying and working in the culturally rich city of New York has helped a number of students launch new careers and provided them with better opportunities to excel in a fast-growing and exciting area.
+Interacting with the other students from around the world, and studying and working in the culturally rich city of New York, has helped a number of students launch new careers and provided them with better opportunities to excel in a fast-growing and exciting area.

 I’m worried I’m underqualified.
 Should I still apply?

 The Fellowship is designed to help promising journalists fulfill their potential; while applicants with strong experience will have an advantage, journalists who demonstrate journalism smarts, drive, ambition and commitment stand an excellent chance as well.
-Judges will be looking for journalists with a passion for the craft of journalism and evidence that they can and will take full advantage of this opportunity.
+Judges will be looking for journalists with a passion for journalism and evidence that they can and will take full advantage of this opportunity.
 Work experience is a definite plus, but isn’t the only criterion.

 When do I need to take the GRE / TOEFL / IELTS?